Have you ever noticed the fan atop some wood stoves? That’s a stove fan, and it has a very specific purpose – to help circulate heat around the room.

-If you have a small wood stove, or if you want to be able to use the space on top of your wood stove for something else (like storing wood), then a free-standing fan might not be the best option for you.
+If you have a small wood stove, or if you want to use the space on top of your stove for something else (like storing wood), then a free-standing fan might not be the best option for you.

 2. The Blower Fan

-Additionally, some people find that the hot air from a blower fan can be too much and can make the room uncomfortably hot.
+Additionally, some people find that the hot air from a blower fan can be too much and make the room uncomfortable.

-Besides the above, there are also types of wood stove fans that include:
+Besides the above, there are also types of wood stove fans that include the following:

 Dual-speed wood stove fans have two blades that rotate at different speeds.
 This allows you to choose how much air circulation you want in the room.